djalbat/xgl/README.md

 </html>
 ```

-It is recommended that you style the `canvas` element to take up the entire viewport, at least to begin with, see the `example.css` file:
+It is recommended that you style the `canvas` element to take up the entire viewport, at least to begin with:

 ```css
 ...